+Visualising Patterns for Linear Relationships and Visualising Patterns for Quadratic Relationships are activity workbooks which can be used to supplement the text in Part 1 and Part 2 respectively.
 Visualising Patterns for Linear Relationships is an activity workbook which can be used to supplement this text.
-It contains thirteen patterns that may be used for each unit of the text.
-Each pattern is sequential which will enable students to build up algebraic ideas through the lens of functions.
-The thirteen activity sets extend the ideas presented by the corresponding units in this text.
+It contains ten patterns that may be used for each unit of the text.
 Visualising Patterns for Linear Relationships can be downloaded from here.
-Larger versions of the images are available here.
+Larger versions of the images are available in PDF form here and as an interactive PowerPoint here.